CFA® Exam: Why Your Ethics Score Matters

 CFA Institute never:

 You will never know if you were a borderline candidate or not, but it’s better to act as if you could be one.
-The net result is that the Ethics adjustment has had a positive effect on candidates’ scores (and exam pass rates) ever since it was introduced.
+The net result is that the Ethics adjustment has had an effect on candidates’ scores (and exam pass rates) ever since it was introduced.

 Free Ethics Videos inside Your Study Plan

-Secondly, it’s still the same CFA Institute Code of Ethics and Standards of Professional Conduct you study during your level 1 prep.
+So, it’s the same CFA Institute Code and Standards for the level 2 CFA exam that you know from your level 1 prep.
 OK.
 The GIPS Standards are required only in your level 1 exam… But other than that you still need to know the same Code and Standards pretty well to gain points for Ethics in your level 2 CFA exam.
 This time, however, exam questions are made into item sets.

 Shortly on level 1 ethics: